Worker who quietly lowered town's fluoride for years resigns

 He contends that fluoridation is voluntary and that the amounts are not mandated.

-While fluoridating municipal water is voluntary, towns that do must maintain levels within the state’s recommendations and submit monthly reports to the state Health Department, according to state officials.
+While fluoridating municipal water is voluntary, Vermont towns that do “shall control the level of fluoride” within the state's specified ranges, according to the state's water supply rule.

-The Vermont Health Department did not immediately return an email seeking comment on Chamberlin's resignation or his new assertions about the length of time fluoride levels have been out of range.
+The Vermont Health Department said it does not regulate municipal water systems.
+It communicated frequently with Chamberlin about the target fluoridation, and “Richmond's monthly operating reports would show signs of improvement, but levels would drop back off again,” according to Robin Miller, the health department’s director of oral health.

+“We worked on good faith that all parties were working toward the same goal,” she said by email.

 Months after the discovery that the fluoride added to the water was half the amount recommended by state and federal agencies, the town of Richmond said two weeks ago it would raise levels to be within range.